Sheep-y/BattleTech_Turbine/README.md

 * Thanks [Denedan](https://github.com/Denadan) for finding the two original [performance](https://github.com/saltyhotdog/BattletechIssueTracker/issues/14) [issues](https://github.com/saltyhotdog/BattletechIssueTracker/issues/17)
 * Thanks LadyAlekto and many brave RogueTech users on the BATTLETECHGAME discord for testing the mod despite its high tendency to explode the game.
 * Thanks HBS the game developer for giving me a ComStar experience when working on this mod.
-Can't get any closer to repairing Lostech.
+Can't get any closer to maintaining Lostech.